EmilJaffal/plain-bandstructure-gui/README.md

 ## Notes

-- **No ZIP upload needed:** Just use a folder with the required files.
 - **PyProcar** is used for all band structure parsing and plotting ([PyProcar GitHub](https://github.com/romerogroup/pyprocar)).
 - For issues or feature requests, open an issue on GitHub.